Completed Projects

 If you would like to read the report please click the link:

-Fair Chance Project Report (401 downloads)
+Fair Chance Project Report (441 downloads)

 .

-More than the sum of the parts Project
+More Than the Sum of the Parts Project

 SUSE was awarded a four year grant by the Big Lottery fund to support this project.
-Its overall aim is to promote the employment of disabled people by supporting a range of related activities which engage and support employers, provide additional support for disabled people looking to progress into or in the workplace, and enhance the capacity of SUSE member organisations.
+Its overall aim was to promote the employment of disabled people by supporting a range of related activities which engage and support employers, provide additional support for disabled people looking to progress into or in the workplace, and enhance the capacity of SUSE member organisations.
 Specifically, it aimed to ensure:-

 - Employers will have increased skills, knowledge and feel more confident about employing disabled people and supported disabled employees.